WHAT IS AN AUDIOMETER?

 WHAT TYPES OF ENVIRONMENTS ARE AUDIOMETERS USED IN?

-Audiometers can be used in a large number of different testing scenarios.
+Audiometers are used in several testing environments.
 At audiology and ENT clinics, screening and diagnostic audiometry may be used to as a vital part of obtaining an entire hearing healthcare profile of a patient.
 In schools, the school nurse may use an audiometer for routine screening of children to identify if students may have a potential hearing issue.
-This is important to identify as early as possible so a plan of action can be made before that hearing loss affects the students communication skills and development.
+This is important to identify hearing loss as early as possible so a plan of action can be made before it affects the student’s communication skills and development.